scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_recon.md

           a) Before doing this, see if there is any account lockout mechanisms.
             Ex: If there is, you just "wasted" one attempt by trying to find the username (if found.)
 Thus, try all usernames with a common password, (ex: password1 or the username itself)
               BURP: To make the login/password the same, leverage the "battering ram" attack mode.

+      Lockouts
+        Sometimes, even if an account is suspended, the app will still try to validate the password and return nuances in the response
+          Thus brute force attacks can continue at a regular speed

+        Try to lock out a given username and an invalid username

+        Does a valid username ONLY lockout?
+          If so, there's an enumeration risk

     weak passwords, brute forcing
     Brute Forcing